Some authors are prolific. They write books like other people drink coffee or sit in traffic (or do both at the same time). For example,

 You can do better.
 You can be better.

 Gone are the days of excuses not to blog.
 Make a plan.
 Plot out your content.
 Test what works.
 Repeat, repeat, repeat.
 Great content on the Internet is in short supply.
 Be one of the quality bloggers.
 Spend more time writing, proofing, and marketing, and see an increase in your blog's success.
+If you managed to pull it off right, you'll gain massive success in no time.

 Make the most out of the blogs you publish with Missinglettr.
 For every new blog you publish, Missinglettr develops a year’s worth of high-quality social media content you can schedule to ensure all your articles get the attention they deserve without sucking up all of your time.